AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-consensus/references/README.md

 `consensus-markers.tsv` contains marker genes for each of the consensus cell types in `consensus-validation-groups.tsv`.
 In some cases, the ontology ID for the consensus cell type or validation group was not included in `CellMarker2.0`, so these cell types are not included in the marker gene files.

-The table includes the following columns:
+The tables include the following columns:

 |  |   |
 | --- | --- |